 Our life insurance companies are regulated primarily at the state level, with some products and services also subject to federal regulation.
 In addition, BHF and its subsidiaries are subject to regulation under the insurance holding company laws of various U.S. jurisdictions.
 Furthermore, some of our operations, products and services are subject to the Employee Retirement Income Security Act of 1974, consumer protection laws, securities, broker-dealer and investment advisor regulations, as well as environmental and unclaimed property laws and regulations.
-See "Business - Regulation," as well as "Risk Factors - Regulatory and Legal Risks" included in our 2019 Annual Report, as amended or supplemented herein.
+See "Business - Regulation," as well as

+"Risk Factors - Regulatory and Legal Risks" included in our 2019 Annual Report, as amended or supplemented herein and by our First Quarter Form 10-Q.